Clarifai/old-docs/api-guide/annotate/annotations.md

 {% endtab %}
 {% endtabs %}

-#### Label Images with Different `user_id` and `status`.
+#### Annotate Images with Different `user_id` and `status`.

 Each annotation is tied to a user or a model in your workflow.
 By default, when a user posts an annotation, this user is the owner of the annotation.
-Sometimes however, you might want to post an annotation as other user, for example in Labeler product, when assigning an image, an annotation is created with another user_id (and status `PENDING`).
+Sometimes however, you might want to post an annotation as other user, for example, when assigning an image to another user, an annotation can be created with another user_id (and status `PENDING`).

-Note only app owner can post an annotation with other user's `user_id`.
+Note: only the app owner can post an annotation with other user's `user_id`, collaborators cannot.

 {% tabs %}
 {% tab title="gRPC Python" %}